Have you ever asked your what is the meaning of life is,? Why are we here?

 When you look outside for the meaning of life which glorifies status, reputation, money, and riches, it’s easy to think that this is what it’s all about.

 I’m mean, we grow up in a culture in which these values are literally worshiped like a religion.

 It’s a race to the top, and if you’re not first then you’re last.
 This is the way of the world, or so it seems.

 And in society, it’s of extreme importance to always aspire to be the best, and rack us many successes and achievements, degrees and medals.

-Unfortunately, people send themselves there.
-We get tired, we are exhausted.
-Because there is apparently no end at which, along with everyone else.
+Unfortunately, we end up getting tired, burned out and exhausted.
+Because there is apparently no end in mind, so we go along with everyone else.

-Because let’s be honest, once we have finally attained the goal, we may be happy for a moment or maybe a couple of weeks.
+Because let’s be honest, once we have finally attained the goal or achievement, we may be happy for a moment or maybe a couple of weeks.